-You can organize, manage and conduct a focus group yourself, or hire a firm to manage the process for you.
+You can organize, manage, and conduct a focus group yourself, or hire a firm to manage the process for you.

 When to Conduct a Focus Group

-The Benefits of Focus Groups
+The Benefits of a Focus Group

 - People may be more candid in their responses than if you asked them a question directly.

-The Disadvantages of Focus Groups
+The Challenges of a Focus Group

 - You have to reserve and prepare a location and typically pay participants for their time.